UCAS University Applications

 It is an independent charity providing information, advice and admissions services to inspire and facilitate educational progression.
 Their services support young people making choices after their GCSE’s as well as those applying for undergraduate and postgraduate courses.

 Services provided by UCAS include several online application portals, a number of search tools and free information and advice directed at various audiences.
-This includes students considering higher education, students with pending applications to higher education institutes, parents and legal guardians of applicants, school and further education college staff involved in helping students apply and providers of higher education (universities and HE colleges).
+This includes students considering higher education, and students with pending applications to higher education institutes.
+All students and their parents, legal guardians will be fully supported by the school at every point.

 Whilst UCAS is best known for its undergraduate application service (the main UCAS scheme), it also operates a number of other admissions services: